Calvagone/campsisnca/README.md

 table <- table %>% add(c(ncaD1, ncaD7))
 ```

-This table can be exported to a dataframe using the `export` function:
+This table can be exported:

+1. To a dataframe using the `export` function:

 ``` r
 table %>% export(dest="dataframe")